Top 5 most beautiful family hiking destinations

 For lovers of the Italian Alps

 The green Valsesia Valley (Alagna Valsesia) unfolds in the heart of the Italian Alps under the shade of the Monte Rosa massif.
 Untouched and far from floods of tourists who sometimes crowd the alpine slopes, it is dotted with hamlets and traditional wooden houses that blend into the lush greenery of the area.
 Hiking families looking for simplicity and authenticity will find their happiness, especially along the mule tracks (old paths used originally by mules and their loads) frequented by the Walsers.
 Ancestral inhabitants of the valley, these people have left their traditions and culture as a heritage, as well as an unrivalled legacy.
 Several hiking trails run through the valley, known as “the greenest in Italy”.
-Among them, the Parc de la haute Valsesia is a true alpine paradise!
+Among them, the Parc de la Haute Valsesia is a true alpine paradise!
 It is also the highest natural park in Europe, reaching a height of 4,554 meters (Pointe Gnifetti).
 For Little Guests not looking to explore the glaciers of the region, there are plenty of guaranteed walks on relatively level terrain!

 Families will enjoy walks to the Pastore refuge, a log and dry-stone chalet nestled in the Alpe Stiga, which also boasts a botanical garden and the park house.
-The large panoramic terrace provides for a refreshing break to quench your thirst or snack on one of the country’s specialties.
+The large panoramic terrace provides for a refreshing break to quench your thirst or snack on one of the country’s specialities.
 From the village of Merletti, follow path n 206, a mule track that winds its way along a small plain before climbing towards the peaks.
 After a 375m ascent and for a short hour of travel you can enjoy the magnificent panoramic views of Monte Rosa.
 Itinerary

 With proper walking shoes on, nothing can stop families from going down the steepest roads.
 The “Tagliaferro d’Alagna” trail (track info) will undoubtedly appeal to sports lovers.
 It is technically not very difficult but still features 1770 m of climbing (and descent since it is a loop).
 However, up there… both children and adults will feel like they are on top of the world!
 Some dry-stone houses, a small lake in which the surrounding peaks shimmer, two or three donkeys grazing… and above all a breathtaking view of Monte Rosa.
 Don’t miss a stop at Alpe Campo during your ascent to enjoy a meal, and above all to replenish your energy supply!
 Itinerary